ilpadrello/dare-avere/README.md

 A handy Dokerized Tool to keep track of expences with the wifey Me or my wife can add expenses that should be spitted in half (rent, kindergarden, grocery... others) in this way we will track the amount of money that eachother own.
 The point is to be absolutely transparent with the other with the money.

+# COMMAND LINE TOOL

+This will be a command line tool, at least at the beginning.
+There are already a app.ts and server.ts files that will be not erased to be used in the futur.
+So the main logic should be inside libraris that can be reused if the project will be used a service.
+Same goes for the docker-compose.yml

 # What we will be able to do with this ?

 ## CRUD of expense